-The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Nikon D3400 are two digital cameras that were announced, respectively, in March 2016 and August 2016.
+The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in March 2016 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (7 percent) than the Canon T6.
 Moreover, the D3400 is markedly lighter (8 percent) than the T6.
 In this context, it is worth noting that neither the T6 nor the D3400 are weather-sealed.